-A MIDI signal is normally generated by a keyboard, and it contains information about which keys are being pressed.
+A MIDI signal is normally generated by a keyboard, and it contains information about which keys are being pressed, and other associated data.
 The MIDI signal can be recorded on a MIDI track of a digital audio workstation.
 Only the data about which keys were pressed, plus other associated data, is recorded.
 So the MIDI signal doesn't sound like a violin or a trumpet, it is merely a list of which keys were pressed and when.

 To play back an audio signal, an audio output of the interface to your recording system must be connected to an amplifier or loudspeakers, or you can listen on headphones.

-To play back a MIDI signal, a MIDI OUT connector on the interface to your recording system must be connected to the MIDI IN connector of a MIDI instrument or sound generator.
-The audio output of this instrument or sound generator must be connected to an amplifier or loudspeakers to make the sound audible.
+To play back a MIDI signal, a MIDI OUT connector on the interface to your recording system must be connected to the MIDI IN connector of a MIDI instrument or MIDI sound generator.
+The audio output of this instrument or sound generator must be connected to an amplifier and loudspeaker to make the sound audible.

-[Alternatively, the MIDI signal can be routed within the workstation to a software instrument that will create an audio signal from it.]
+Alternatively, the MIDI signal can be routed within the workstation to a software instrument that will convert it into audio.

 MIDI seems more complicated then.
-Since it doesn't record the original sound, the MIDI signal must be connected to a sound generator to make it audible.
+Since it doesn't record the original sound, the MIDI signal must be connected to a sound generator or virtual instrument to make it audible.

 But this makes MIDI more versatile.

 Your recording of a violin will always sound like a violin.
-You can EQ it, but it will still sound like a violin.
+You can EQ it or apply other processes and effects, but it will still sound like a violin.